Enterprise Change Management: Making Change Your Business

 The journey to ECM

 Reviewing change capabilities against a maturity model helps provide an understanding of the approach to change management.
-An organization achieves an ECM approach to change management when they are at level 3 and 4 of change management maturity.
+An organisation achieves an ECM approach to change management when they are at level 3 and 4 of change management maturity.

 Change_Maturity_Model.png